-Telstra were using both 2100 MHz and 850 MHz for the 3G service.
+Telstra was using both 2100 MHz and 850 MHz for the 3G service.
 They have already re-purposed the 2100 MHz services in most areas and they plan to re-purpose the 850MHz services in the next couple of years.
 The current and future narrowband 4G / LTE services will remain in place for several more years but it is now time to consider and plan for the shutdown of the 3G service.

-We expect Telstra, Optus and Vodafone will give reasonable notice before shutting down 3G services, however there will be pressure to release spectrum for the upcoming 5G services, and if that happens faster than anticipated then the shutdown of the 3G service may be sooner rather than later.
+We expect Telstra, Optus and Vodafone will give reasonable notice before shutting down 3G services, however, there will be pressure to release spectrum for the upcoming 5G services, and if that happens faster than anticipated then the shutdown of the 3G service may be sooner rather than later.
 Our expectation is that the 3G services will become unavailable in about 2022, so we have a couple of years to plan for and budget for that change.

 For IOT and telemetry services we do not see any advantage to move to 5G, because we do not need the very high speed for telemetry services and we also will not like the higher power consumption of the newer and much faster technology.
 Telstra and Vodafone have provided lists of devices (purchased directly from carriers) likely to be affected by the shutdown.

-We also see future growth for Inmarsat full IP and Iridium services, with Inmarsat being the best for equatorial services and we await the launch of the new Iridium full IP Certus service in the next couple of years, and we see the Iridium Short Burst Data service to be a great choice using the new Neon two way message based protocol soon to be released here at Unidata.
+We also see future growth for Inmarsat full IP and Iridium services, with Inmarsat being the best for equatorial services and we await the launch of the new Iridium full IP Certus service in the next couple of years, and we see the Iridium Short Burst Data Service to be a great choice using the new Neon two-way message-based protocol soon to be released here at Unidata.

 There are several communications services which provide a short message service, similar to an SMS text message service, and we are seeing a growth in these services.
-The NRL currently supports LoRa LPWAN, Iridium Short Burst Data service and also other emerging message based services.
+The NRL currently supports LoRa LPWAN, Iridium Short Burst Data service and also other emerging message-based services.

-These services are in general terms message only services, where a message is sent from the NRL to the Neon Server without acknowledgement, without the ability to reconfigure NRL on line, without the ability to download programs (schemes) and without the ability to retransmit lost data from the logger.
+These services are in general terms message only services, where a message is sent from the NRL to the Neon Server without acknowledgement, without the ability to reconfigure NRL online, without the ability to download programs (schemes) and without the ability to retransmit lost data from the logger.
 The industry calls this one-way-services “send and pray” because there is no guarantee the data will reach its intended destination.

-Unidata has been working on a two way message based service in recent months and we are soon to release that two way message service across the message based implementations we have now.
-The two-way service message based service Unidata is implementing has the ability to retransmit logged data, synchronise the clock and send Neon commands to the NRL units in the field.
+Unidata has been working on a two-way message-based service in recent months and we are soon to release that two-way message service across the message based implementations we have now.
+The two-way service message-based service Unidata is implementing has the ability to retransmit logged data, synchronise the clock and send Neon commands to the NRL units in the field.

-While this service will not have the wide capability of the full IP service available on cell phone services, such as LTE/ Cat 1 M and NB IOT, Ethernet / Inmarsat satellite services , it will provide a subset of those functions, appropriate to match the lower capacity and higher latency of message based services.
+While this service will not have the wide capability of the full IP service available on cell phone services, such as LTE/ Cat 1 M and NB IOT, Ethernet / Inmarsat satellite services, it will provide a subset of those functions, appropriate to match the lower capacity and higher latency of message-based services.